 one practice representative;

 two non–social work educators appointed by the Chair and approved by the Board to represent interests of value to CSWE; and

+one student representative per educational program type that is accredited by CSWE’s COA (i.e., undergraduate, masters, etc.)

 six chairs of the commissions, whether such commission is provided for in these bylaws or is created by resolution of the Board, as ex officio nonvoting members.

-A minimum of 50% of the Board must be representative of the underrepresented groups as listed in the Affirmative Action Policy and Plan, dated June 24, 2000.
-“For purposes of the Affirmative Action Policy, underrepresented groups include but are not limited to women; African Americans/other Blacks; Asian Americans, Pacific Islanders; Chicano/Mexican Americans, Puerto Ricans, other Latinos(as)/Hispanics; Native Americans/American Indians; persons with disabilities; and gay, lesbian, bisexual, and transgender persons.”
+A minimum of 50% of the Board must be representative of the underrepresented groups as listed in the Diversity, Equity and Inclusion Policy Statement, dated September 10, 2021..
+Diversity, Equity and Inclusion includes “but is not limited to culture, race religion, age, sex, gender, sexual orientation, disability, and country of origin of people.”

 Officers and members of the Board shall be elected for 3‐year terms.
 One‐third of the Board members shall be elected each year.
 Officers and members of the Board who have served a full 3‐year term may not serve more than two terms in the same position.